w0rd-driven/jira_dashboard/README.md

 * Status - Status
 * Story Points - Story Points

-I find the project name and dates to be useful but that can be a bit of extra text to work with.
+I find the project name and dates to be useful but that can be a bit of extra text that may or may not be useful.
-The project name generally isn't necessary when the key can usually convey this information but it can be easy to forget what a key belongs to if you have a lot of similar projects.
-We'll likely prototype some ideas and go with what looks useful.
+We'll likely prototype a few different ideas and go with what fits.
 My current dashboard also has more than one section which we may have time to introduce.

 #### Important Note

 We're not starting with a complete design in Tailwind so recreating this will absolutely eat into our implementation time.

-Full stack take home assignments rarely seem to call this out and if you're like me, a good design could easily take hours if I'm starting from scratch.
+Full stack take home assignments rarely seem to call this out and if you're like me, a good design could easily take quite a fewhours if I'm starting from scratch.

 I think it's important to track this time and cap it as necessary.
 It isn't always prudent to do this last and in most work environments you'll either have a designer or far more time to make adjustments than a typical workday.